rseeton/getdata-031/README.md

 Details on the data processing is located in the CodeBook.md file.
 Details on the source data is available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

+NOTE:

+The script assumes the dataset has been downloaded and copied to the current working directory as "getdata-projectfiles-UCI HAR Dataset.zip"